 You can also try therapies with a respiratory therapist.

-Pulmonary rehabilitation helps patients with chronic bronchitis to breathe easily.
+Pulmonary rehabilitation helps patients with chronic type to breathe easily.

 Quit smoking!
-Especially if you are suffering from chronic bronchitis.
+Especially if you are suffering from chronic type.
 Smoking can elevate its symptoms.

 Moreover, avoid any irritants to get in your lungs.
 You can do so by wearing a mask.